 Original Medicare and VA Benefits

 You are not required to enroll or stay enrolled in Medicare if you have VA benefits only.
-However, if you decide you would like them later, you may be assessed a late enrollment penalty.
+However, if you decide to like them later, you may be assessed a late enrollment penalty.

 In many cases, if you don’t enroll in Medicare, you won’t be able to use your health care coverage outside of VA Hospitals, facilities, and providers.